-Adjusted Cash Flow from Operations (20% Weighting)
+Adjusted Cash Flow from Operating Activities (20% Weighting)

-Sales Volume/Mix Growth (10% Weighting)
+Sales Volume/Mix Growth (20% Weighting)

 The personal performance component of the annual incentive is based on measures of individual performance relevant to the particular individual's job responsibilities.
-The personal performance assessment of our Chief Executive Officer is determined by the compensation committee, with input from the other non-management members of the Board.
-The personal performance of each other executive officer is determined by our Chief Executive Officer.
-The following factors were considered in assessing the personal performance of the executive officers named in the Summary Compensation Table for 2014 against individual objectives:
+The personal performance assessment of our Chairman and Chief Executive Officer is determined by the Officers-Directors Compensation Committee, with input from the other non-management members of the Board.
+The personal performance of each other executive officer is determined by our Chairman and Chief Executive Officer.
+The following factors were considered in assessing the personal performance of the executive officers named in the Summary Compensation Table for 2018 against individual objectives: